KOHsEMP/balancing_ensemble/README.md

 ```

 * Once the program is executed, an output directory is created under `balancing_ensemble/output/` and the results are stored there.
+  * if there are not directory `/balancing_ensemble/output`, it is created automatically
 * Each data must be downloaded from [UCI repository](https://archive.ics.uci.edu/ml/index.php) or [OpenML](https://www.openml.org/).

 ## Datasets Download Links